-Technically, server processing for aligning photos and creating the 3D mesh is computed section by section.
-Therefore, we suggest that to get the best result, you should organize sections keeping the processing performance in mind.
+After uploading 3D tour data, the server aligns photos and creates the 3D mesh section by section.
+For the most accurate placement of photos, organize sections while keeping the processing performance in mind.

 Indoor vs. outdoor

-As explained in "How to take 360º photos and 360 videos", there are a number of reasons our software fails to figure out the positions of some photos or part of a video clip correctly.
-As a result, the software separates failed photos and adds sections named with NA or ANC suffix.
+Sometimes the Cupix software is unable to localize uploaded photos in a main section.
+As explained in "How to take 360º photos and 360 videos", there are a number of reasons our software is unable to determine the positions of some photos or part of a video clip.
+These non-localized photos are separated and added to sections with titles that have the suffixes NA or ANC.

-- NA or Not Aligned is the case when a single pano is not aligned and separated as a system added section.
+- NA or Not Aligned - When a single photo is not aligned and separated as a system added section.

-- ANC or Aligned but Not Connected is the case when a set of panos are aligned to each other but they are not connected to the entire section and separated as a system added section.
+- ANC or Aligned but Not Connected - When a set of photos are aligned to each other but they are not connected to the main section.
+They separated into a system added section.

 Group, ungroup, and more operations on sections

-The tree interface in the Overview tab provides the basic group operations on sections.
+The left toolbar in the Overview tab provides basic group operations on sections:

-- Select multiple sections (click sections while keeping the SHIFT key pressed) and click to group sections.
-Or, to ungroup a grouped section.
+- To group sections, select multiple sections while holding down the SHIFT key and click:To ungroup a previously grouped section, click:

-- You can drag and drop a section to move it around in other groups.
+- Drag and drop a section to move it around in between groups.

-- Use button to move selected sections or groups to up or down in the tree structure.
+- Use the up and down buttons to move selected sections or groups up and down in the tree structure:

-- You can also move a section into another 3D tour by clicking the left-arrow button.
+- Move a section into another 3D tour by clicking the left-arrow button:

-- After sections are grouped, you can rename the group by clicking
+- After sections are grouped, rename the group by clicking on:

 Arrange sections in a group

-Go to the Layout tab and choose a group name you want to edit from the Group of Section pulldown list.
+To arrange the sections in a group, go to the Layout tab and choose the group name you want to edit from the Group of Section pulldown list.

-If a floor plan image is available, insert it by clicking Floor Plan Image: Choose button in the Drawing view menu.
+If a floor plan image is available, insert it by selecting Floor Plan Image: Choose button in the Drawing view menu.

-Note:In case of single-pano sections (NA section), you can complete the arrangement just by entering the approximate Camera Height in the Arrange Section dialog.
+Note:For single-pano sections (NA section), you can complete the arrangement by entering the approximate camera height in the Arrange Section dialog box.

-In addition to above methods to edit connections for each panos, ‘right click’ anywhere on the grid will show “Batch Update” option.
+In addition to the previously described methods for editing pano connections, right clicking anywhere on the grid will show the ‘Batch Update’ option.

-Batch Update window will allow you to edit connection as a whole in a number of perspective.
+The Batch Update window allows you to edit connections as a whole in a number of ways:

-- “Disable panos Tilted Greater than” will automatically disable all panos that are titled in wider angle than a given angle.
+- ‘Disable panos Tilted Greater than’ will automatically disable all panos that are titled at a wider angle than the specified angle.